American premieres of Dmitri Shostakovich's Symphony No. 7: Origins of the Symphony No. 7

-Samuil Samosud, Shostakovich's downstairs neighbor in Kuybyshev, conducted the Symphony No. 7's world premiere.

 Shostakovich did not object to the interpretation by his friends and colleagues that his newest symphony was about the war.
 Film director Alexei Kapler, who was among the first people to hear Shostakovich play the symphony, recalled:

 There was a piano, a few chairs, a bed.
 Bare walls.
 He played sitting on the edge of his chair; thin, his shoulders sticking out, in suspenders, with a tuft of hair popping out of his head.
 He looked remarkably like a teacher's pet, a high school student sitting in the front row of his class.
 Outside the snow was falling... the war was rumbling on—terrible and great... the thunder of catastrophe was heard here, the wind of victory flew here...

 On March 5, 1942, the Symphony No. 7 was premiered in Kuybyshev by the Bolshoi Theatre Orchestra conducted by Samosud; an occasion of unrivaled political and professional importance for Shostakovich.
 The performance was broadcast across the Soviet Union.
 According to Laurel Fay, the symphony became a potent national symbol of "just cause and steely resolve in the war against fascism" and an "instantaneous cultural icon unprecedented for a serious symphonic work" virtually overnight.
 Victor Seroff, whose biography of Shostakovich was published in 1943, said that Russians considered him a national hero equivalent to Charles Lindbergh in the United States.

 The Seventh in America

-Shostakovich in his firefighting uniform in 1941.
-A photograph similar to this one became the basis of the cover for the July 20, 1942, issue of Time.